 Bonus tip: make your Confluence tables and graphs look more professional

-You can manage your tables in Confluence on the fly using a bundle of the three easy-to-use and fully customizable macros of this app.
-Check the user-friendly features of this app and turn your Confluence pages with tables into something more.
+You can manage your tables in Confluence on the fly using a bundle of this app’s easy-to-use and fully customizable macros.
+Check out how user-friendly features Table Filter and Charts are and elevate your tables in Confluence to the next level.

-If you have any questions, feel free to comment on this blog post below.
+If you have any questions, feel free to comment on this blog post below or contact us.